robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-query-index-of.md

 ---
-title: INDEX_OF na linguagem de consulta Azure Cosmos DB
+title: INDEX_OF no idioma de consulta do Azure Cosmos DB
 description: Saiba mais sobre a função do sistema SQL INDEX_OF no Azure Cosmos DB.
 author: ginamr
 ms.service: cosmos-db